 Throughout this time he was based in London, Belfast and Armagh and underwent security vetting to the highest level.
 The Inquiry’s oral hearings lasted for eighteen months and Mark was involved in questioning witnesses from a wide variety of backgrounds, including politicians, senior detectives, non-governmental organisations, ‘Special Branch’, the Security Services and army personnel, as well as alleged terrorists.
 He also worked closely with a team of retired English detectives producing a report into the investigation of the largest single murder inquiry in Northern Ireland's history.

-In 2010 he was selected for inclusion on the list of defence counsel for the Special Tribunal for the Lebanon and underwent a training course in the Hague that same year.
+In 2010 he was selected for inclusion on the list of defence counsel for the Special Tribunal for the Lebanon and underwent a training course in The Hague that same year.
+In 2014 he was selected for inclusion on the list of defence counsel for the International Criminal Court, also based in The Hague.

 From 2011 to 2012 he was the Lead Assistant Boundary Commissioner for the North West region.
 It was his responsibility, with two assistants, to conduct public hearings and prepare a report analysing the Boundary Commission’s initial proposals for redrawing parliamentary electoral boundaries.
-The report has been accepted in its entirety.
+The report was accepted in its entirety.

-In between such projects he prosecutes and defends in the criminal courts.
+In addition to such projects, he prosecutes and defends in the criminal courts.
 In particular, he undertakes criminal regulatory cases, as well as appearing at inquests in the coroner’s court.
-This has involved an understanding of many systems of work including those of local councils, emergency services, factories, construction and farms.
-He is also experienced in disciplinary cases, appearing before the General Medical Council’s Interim Order, Review, and Fitness to Practise panels.
+The latter in particular has involved an understanding of many systems of work including road construction and traffic management, those of local councils, emergency services, factories, construction and farms.
+He is also experienced in disciplinary cases, and has appeared before the General Medical Council’s Interim Order, Review, and Fitness to Practise panels.

 He is a listed at the highest grade for prosecution work, as well as being on the list of sex prosecutors, and is on the ‘A’ List for Specialist Regulatory Advocates in Health and Safety and Environmental Law.
 In addition, he has prosecuted for a number of government departments including the Departments for: Business, Innovation and Skills, Revenue and Customs, Work and Pensions and Environment, and Food and Rural Affairs.